Buildstarted/buildstarted.com/_posts/2010-11-22-making-your-own-viewengine-with-markdown.md

     }
 </code></pre>

-<p>There we have the basics of our ViewEngine.
-It looks for a file based on the View and Controller name and returns a MarkdownView result that will then be rendered to the writer.</p>
+There we have the basics of our ViewEngine.
+It looks for a file based on the View and Controller name and returns a MarkdownView result that will then be rendered to the writer.

-<h2>MarkdownView</h2>
+##MarkdownView

-<p>The MarkdownView class only contains one interface method called <strong>Render</strong> which accepts a ViewContext and the writer we're going to render our html to.
+The MarkdownView class only contains one interface method called <strong>Render</strong> which accepts a ViewContext and the writer we're going to render our html to.
 The MarkdownView requires just a few pieces of information the View and Layout partial paths.
-The render method is simple enough where we load the contents of the file, convert it and write it to the writer...can't go into too much detail with that one.</p>
+The render method is simple enough where we load the contents of the file, convert it and write it to the writer...can't go into too much detail with that one.

 <pre><code>/// <summary>
 /// Implements IView and renders a Markdown